MetOs-UiO/info_links_etc/guides_and_docs/virt_env_Fram_with_VScode.md

 ```
 $ cd ~
 $ pwd
-/cluster/home/username
+/cluster/home/<username>
 ```
-Since I want my science to be reproducible, I create my personal virtual environment for Python on Fram.
-[Why do I want to use a private virtual environment?](https://towardsdatascience.comwhy-you-should-use-a-virtual-environment-for-every-python-project-c17dab3b0fd0)
+Since it is strongly recommended to make your science reproducible, you should create your personal virtual environment for Python on Fram.
+[Why do you want to use a private virtual environment?](https://towardsdatascience.comwhy-you-should-use-a-virtual-environment-for-every-python-project-c17dab3b0fd0)

 Fram has much [software already preinstalled](https://documentation.sigma2.no/software/installed_software/fram_modules.html), such as Python.
-Now I'm just following the documentation of Sigma2 on [Installing Python Packages](https://documentation.sigma2.no/software/userinstallsw/python.html#installing-python-packages) and [Using Python Environments in VS code](https://code.visualstudio.com/docs/python/environments#).
+Now we are just following the documentation of Sigma2 on [Installing Python Packages](https://documentation.sigma2.no/software/userinstallsw/python.html#installing-python-packages) and [Using Python Environments in VS code](https://code.visualstudio.com/docs/python/environments#).
-The following did the trick for me:
+The following steps are needed to finalize the virtual environment for a given `<username>`.
 ```
 $ cd ~
 $ pwd
-/cluster/home/franzihe
+/cluster/home/<username>
 # First load an appropriate Python module (use 'module list Python' to see all)
 $ module load Python/3.8.6-GCCcore-10.2.0
 # create the environment in your home directory